// Z-15

 What Z-15 is not

-What is currently proven, simulated, or unproven
+What is currently measured, simulated, or unproven

 simulated Micro-benchmark outputs on a 125 KB synthetic API-doc corpus, March 2026.
 Token reduction and val-loss delta recorded; not yet independently replicated.